catob/web3-dapp/README.md

+# Web3 Info dApp

+web3-dapp is a react app that displays the current connected Etherium network and allows you to connect with metamask to retrive address and account balance.

-# Getting Started with Create React App
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).